 If you choose to work on your marriage, be sure to pay close attention to the role you play if you are drifting apart and focus on what you can do to reconnect with your partner rather than resorting to the “blame game.”
 Forgiving your partner for their betrayal is important to the healing process if they make a genuine apology and make a commitment to end their behavior.
 In addition, try to remember what attracted you to him or her, to begin with, and focus on their admirable qualities rather than their flaws.

-Follow Terry Gaspard on Twitter, Facebook, and movingpastdivorce.com.
-Terry’s book Daughters of Divorce: Overcome the Legacy of Your Parents’ Breakup and Enjoy a Happy, Long-Lasting Relationship is available on her website.
+You can follow Terry Gaspard on Twitter and Facebook.
+Terry’s book Daughters of Divorce: Overcome the Legacy of Your Parents’ Breakup and Enjoy a Happy, Long-Lasting Relationship is available on her website, www.movingpastdivorce.com.